top of page

 ARTIST STATEMENT

-In my sculpture, I explore transformation and interpretation.
+In my sculpture, I explore nature, transformation and interpretation.
 The vast possibilities of the everyday relationships, artifacts, and symbols around us guide my creative endeavors.
 Whether it’s transforming old into new, the complex into the simple, or redefining the known into the unfamiliar, my work is rooted in observation and the conviction that we all have the power to reinvent ideas, objects, and beliefs into something that is our own.

 BIO